 The quality of the performance appraisal system in your school is the key to this working well.
-The appraisal and pay process should enable teachers to demonstrate their overall performance.
+The appraisal and pay process should enable teachers to demonstrate their overall performance is at least good.

 Appraisal should be a supportive, developmental process designed to ensure that all teachers have the skills and support that they need to carry out their role effectively.
 The appraisal process should help to ensure that teachers continue to improve their professional practice throughout their careers.